This post may contain affiliate links.

 The 50s were the real heydays of wild Havana.
 The dictator Batista got along swimmingly with the American mafia, who owned mobs (excuse the pun) of swanky hotels, casinos and nightclubs in Havana.

-The roots of El Floridita is older than America’s Prohibition itself.
-It goes back to 1820 when it was called The Silver Pineapple (La Piña de Plata) then later became La Florida, which eventually evolved into El Floridita.
+El Floridita has seen it all come and go.
+In fact, the roots of El Floridita are older than America’s Prohibition itself.
+They go back to 1820 when the bar was a humble bodega called The Silver Pineapple (La Piña de Plata).
+Later it became La Florida, which evolved into El Floridita.

 Quirky El Floridita Fact: In 1953 it was named by Esquire as one of the world’s 7 best bars.